rohit-0409/practice-Work/README.md

 # Date : 23-04-2025

-So far have used C#,c,Python,Java,lua but HTML and CSS felt the most stupid.
+- So far have used C#,c,Python,Java,lua but HTML and CSS felt the most stupid.

+ - Havent touched Js yet.
+Maybe after 2-3 more projects as im getting kind off comfortable with HTML and CSS.